Logan-Abramowitz/Logan-Abramowitz.github.io/_pages/cv.md

 #### Extracurricular Activities
 - **Cybersecurity Club at Cornell - Vice President**
-  January 2024 - May 2025
+  August 2024 - May 2025
+  - Filled in as Interim President for several months
+  - Built club from 10 active members to over 60 active members
-  - Planned officer and general body meetings
+  - Planned and ran officer and general body meetings
   - Organized logistics for HackTheBox CTF event

-  - Built club from 10 active members to over 60 active members
-  - Filled in as Interim President for several months
+- **Cybersecurity Club at Cornell - Treasurer**
+  January 2024 - August 2024
+  - Key member of club Executive Board
+  - Planned and ran officer and general body meetings
+  - Allocated and spend budget on club needs

 ---